-While COVID-19 fears have finally begun to wane, the US now struggles with the growing mental health crisis involving anxiety and depression.
-Recognizing the need to understand the full impact these conditions have had on Americans, the U.S. Preventive Services Task Force has recently recommended that adults between the ages of 18 and 65 get screened for anxiety — even if they report no symptoms.
+Millions in the US struggle with the growing mental health crisis involving anxiety and depression.
+Recognizing the need to understand the full impact these conditions have had on Americans, the U.S. Preventive Services Task Force recommends that adults between the ages of 19 and 64 get screened for anxiety — even if they report no symptoms.
 The recommendations are intended to help primary care doctors recognize the signs of anxiety during routine checkups using screening tools such as anxiety measures, assessments, and questionnaires.

 While acknowledging anxiety’s prevalence and harm is an important step toward ending America’s mental health crisis, screening is only the first step.
-From there a provider must determine whether treatment is needed — and that’s where a clinical-grade digital therapeutic (DTx) like Daylight comes in.
+From there a provider must determine whether treatment is needed — and that’s where a clinical-grade digital treatment like Daylight comes in.

 The challenges of treating anxiety

 There are numerous barriers that get in the way of people seeking treatment for anxiety, including the perception that treatment is unnecessary, the desire to pursue self help, and the fear of what other people will think of them.
 The barriers aren’t just internal though; there are also 163 million people living in areas where there is a significant shortage of mental health professionals.